davestewart/axios-actions/README.md

 ### Modifying request or response data

-The `Http` class which manages the Axios calls allows you to modify the outgoing data and incoming responses in a similar manner via `before` and `after` arrays.
+The `Http` class which manages the Axios calls allows you to modify the outgoing data and incoming responses in a similar manner to Axios intercepters, via `before` and `after` arrays.

 To modify data or response, add a handler functions: